Synopsis: The Queen's Gambit (Series 2020)

 Mr. Shaibel (Bill Camp)

-• The custodian at the Methuen Home for Girls who teaches Beth how to play chess.
-His mentorship is pivotal to her early development as a chess player.
+• Who is the Methuen Home for Girls' janitor that instructs Beth how to play chess.
+His support was essential to her early chess development as a player.

 Jolene (Moses Ingram)

-• A rebellious teen at the orphanage, and Beth’s closest childhood friend.
-She is emotionally supportive and aids Beth in preparing for her final tournament.
+• A headstrong girl from the orphanage, and Beth’s childhood soul sister.
+She is quite comforting in a sentimental tone and helps Beth waken her preparation for her final tournament.

 Alma Wheatley (Marielle Heller)